davidpagnon/Sports2D/Content/paper.md

 Joint angle conventions are as follows (\autoref{fig:joint_angle_conventions}):

-* Ankle dorsiflexion: Between heel and big toe, and ankle and knee;
+- Ankle dorsiflexion: Between heel and big toe, and ankle and knee.\
+  *-90° when the foot is aligned with the shank.*
-* Knee flexion: Between hip, knee, and ankle;
+- Knee flexion: Between hip, knee, and ankle.\
+  *0° when the shank is aligned with the thigh.*
-* Hip flexion: Between knee, hip, and shoulder;
+- Hip flexion: Between knee, hip, and shoulder.\
+  *0° when the trunk is aligned with the thigh.*
-* Shoulder flexion: Between hip, shoulder, and elbow;
+- Shoulder flexion: Between hip, shoulder, and elbow.\
+  *180° when the arm is aligned with the trunk.*
-* Elbow flexion: Between wrist, elbow, and shoulder.
+- Elbow flexion: Between wrist, elbow, and shoulder.\
+  *0° when the forearm is aligned with the arm.*

 Segment angles are measured anticlockwise between the horizontal and the segment lines: